Frequently Asked Questions

 Will you help us make decisions throughout the project?

 Yes.
-One of the benefits of working with a full-service studio is having guidance throughout the countless decisions required during a residential project.
-Our role is to help simplify complexity, provide clarity, and ensure decisions work cohesively together rather than in isolation.
+One of the benefits of working with Patina Design Studio is having guidance across the many decisions required during a residential project.
+We help clarify priorities, resolve options and ensure decisions work together rather than in isolation.

 Do you present multiple design options?